dummifiedme/TheNotebook/NotesVault/Parliament.md

 ### Membership of Parliament

 #### QUALIFICATIONS for MP
-1. Citizen of India
+1.{ Citizen of India}
-2. Make and subscribe to OATH or AFFIRMATION before a person authorized by ELECTION COMMISSION
+2. {Make and subscribe to OATH or AFFIRMATION before a person authorized by ELECTION COMMISSION}
 	> OATH
-		> - To bear true faith and allegiance to the CONSTITUTION of India.
+		> - {To bear true faith and allegiance to the CONSTITUTION of India}.
-		> - To uphold SOVEREIGNITY and INTEGRITY of India.
+		> - {To uphold SOVEREIGNITY and INTEGRITY of India}.
-3. AGE Conditions:
+3. {1| AGE Conditions:}
-	1. Not less than 30 years for RAJYA SABHA.
+	1. {1| Not less than 30 years for RAJYA SABHA}.
-	2. Not less than 25 years for LOK SABHA.
+	2. {1| Not less than 25 years for LOK SABHA}.
-4. Other qualifications as prescribed by the Parliament.
+4. {Other qualifications as prescribed by the Parliament}.